 Shortness of breath

 Because unstable angina can lead to a heart attack, it is viewed as an emergency.
 If you are having symptoms of unstable angina, you should call 911 right away.
-Your doctor will ask about your symptoms and examine you.
+Your healthcare provider will ask about your symptoms and examine you.
 Tests will be done quickly.
 Common tests include:

 Blood tests.
 These can help tell if there is damage to your heart.
+They may repeated often, usually every 6 to 8 hours until you have 3 sets.
 They can also check for cholesterol in the blood, which leads to plaque buildup.
-They can check for other health problems that affect the heart.
-An example is diabetes.
+They can check for other health problems that affect the heart, such as diabetes.

 Electrocardiogram (ECG).
 This test records your heart’s electrical patterns.
-A resting ECG can show whether you have damage to your heart muscle.
-A stress ECG can show how well the blood flows to your heart during exercise.
+A resting ECG can show if you have damage to your heart muscle or a change in the way your heart beats.
+A stress ECG (stress test) can show how well the blood flows to your heart during exercise.

 Angiography.
 This test can show where your arteries are narrowed.
-A long tube (catheter) is placed in an artery in your arm, neck, or leg (groin).
-It is then slowly guided to your heart.
+The doctor puts a long tube (catheter) in an artery in your arm, neck, or leg (groin).
+He or she slowly guides it to your heart.
 Dye is sent through the tube and into the coronary arteries.
 This makes the arteries show up clearly on X-rays.
+This helps show any blockages or areas where plaques have narrowed the artery.

 Your treatment will depend on the results of your tests.
 Possible treatments include:

 Observation.
-If your symptoms are severe, you may need to stay in the hospital to be watched (monitored).
-If your chest pain gets better and tests show no sign of damage to your heart, you'll likely be allowed to go home.
+If your symptoms are severe, you may need to stay in the hospital to be watched.
+If your chest pain gets better and tests show no sign of damage to your heart, you'll likely be able to go home.

 Medicines.
-Your doctor will likely give you nitroglycerin.
-He or she will also give you medicines that help prevent blood clots, such as aspirin.
-He or she may also give you medicines to help lower your blood pressure or slow your heart rate.
+Your healthcare provider will likely give you nitroglycerin.
+He or she also may give you medicines that help prevent blood clots, such as aspirin.
+He or she may also give you medicines to help reduce your blood pressure or slow your heart rate.

-Procedures to help blood flow.
-If your chest pain does not get better, your doctor may suggest procedures to improve blood flow to your heart muscle.
+Procedures to improve blood flow.
+If your chest pain does not get better, your healthcare provider may suggest procedures to improve blood flow to your heart muscle.
 These can include angioplasty and bypass surgery.
-Your doctor will tell you more about these treatments if you need them.
+Your provider will tell you more about these treatments if you need them.

 Lifestyle changes.
-These can include not smoking, eating healthy foods, and getting regular exercise.
-If you have other health problems, such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
+Lifestyle changes usually include not smoking, eating healthy foods, and getting regular exercise.
+These changes will take time to reduce your risk of having a heart attack.
+For them to work, you will need to do them for the long term.
+The sooner you start, the better it will be for your overall health.
+If you have other health problems such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
 They can increase your risk for a heart attack.
-Lifestyle changes can make unstable angina attacks less often and less severe.
+Lifestyle changes can make unstable angina attacks less frequent and less severe.
 They also help you manage CAD and reduce your risk for a heart attack.

-If your doctor prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
-Also be sure to tell your doctor if you’re taking any other medicines.
+If your healthcare provider prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
+Also be sure to tell your provider if you’re taking any other medicines.
 This includes other prescription and over-the-counter medicines, as well as herbs and other supplements.
-DO NOT take nitroglycerin if you take medicines to treat erectile dysfunction.
-These include sildenafil, tadalafil, and vardenafil.
+Don't take nitroglycerin if you take medicines to treat erectile dysfunction or pulmonary hypertension.
+These can include sildenafil, tadalafil, or vardenafil.
+The combination of these medicines can cause a dangerous drop in blood pressure.

 Call 911 or go to the emergency room (ER) right away if your chest pain:

-Comes back and does not get better after you take your usual dose of nitroglycerin.
+Comes back and is not relieved by your usual dose of nitroglycerin.